AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaElementInfo/AllAttributes.md

 XmlSchemaElementInfo.AllAttributes Property
 ===========================================
-AutomationML 2.1 APIGets the schema elements for all attributes of this instance
+Gets the schema elements for all attributes of this instance

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)